YaoxinShi/VCam/README.md

 ## Use virtual camera in Skype

 * If Skpye is 32-bit, use 32-bit VCam.
 If Skpye is 64-bit, use 64-bit VCam.
-* Register virtual camera when Skype is turned off.
+* Turned off Skpye and turn on (to make sure the newly added virtual camera is noticed by Skype).
 * Skype >> Options >> Video settings
 * On the tab "Video Device" select: "FakeFace Virtual Cam"
 * Since VirtualCamManager.exe hasn't been started.
 You will see noisy pixels (random value).